-Dr. Ortiz is the 8th woman elected to the highest office and the first Hispanic Woman President in the Society’s History.
+Dr. Ortiz is the 8th woman elected to the highest office and the first Latinx Woman President in the Society’s History.
 Dr. Ortiz is Professor of Clinical Psychiatry & Behavioral Science, Lewis Katz School of Medicine at Temple University, and Medical Director, Consultation & Liaison Psychiatry, Temple University Hospital.

 SILAMP Health resources for patients, children, and medical professionals regarding Covid-19.

 For 16 years, SILAMP has granted scholarships to students in healthcare.
 Get Involved!

 Become a medical mentor

 and make a difference in the education of the future healthcare workers.